Ruthless Quotas at Amazon Are Permanently Maiming Employees

 “Where I was at on my floor, pretty much everyone on that side felt sick,” she can be heard saying in the recording.
 “Two associates that I know for sure that were vomiting.
 One girl almost completely passed out.
 She had to be taken by a wheelchair.
 And then everyone else has got, like, headaches and the burning in the chest and the nose.”

 The dispatcher said everyone should evacuate the building.
 Robinson told Reveal that Amazon shut down the site for about an hour and a half while a maintenance team repaired the leak.
-But Van Vorce tells the dispatcher that management wouldn’t stop operations.
+But Van Vorce told the dispatcher that management wouldn’t stop operations.

 “They’re trying to tell us we have to use our personal time if we want to leave,” she says in the 911 recording.